 By streamlining the process and implementing lean principles into the day-to-day operations, there is now a lot of time that can be used to spend with customers.
-It also allowed them to involve the administrative team into the sales process, which has kept recommendations from slipping through the cracks.
+It also allowed them to involve the administrative team in the sales process, which has kept recommendations from slipping through the cracks.

-We focused in these key areas:
+We focused on these key areas:

 - Eliminate return trips for tools and get employees out on the job site creating value.
 Do so by reducing set-up time to get the trucks out in the field by organizing the trucks and creating standard work.

-- Create more selling opportunities by freeing up arborists time to offer consultative selling to clients.
+- Create more selling opportunities by freeing up arborists' time to offer consultative selling to clients.

 - Use administrative staff and talent to better handle sales and customer service calls.

 Results: Teams now have the right materials prior to reaching the job site.
 Secondary sales are up 5X and crews now have an additional 1.5 hours per day to support growth.

 By implementing lean principles, it's allowed the company to see tangible growth without having to increase the size of its workforce.
 It has also created camaraderie and closeness between the field crew, the salesmen, and the administrative team.
 They are all working together to give the best service to the customer.

 An already-profitable field service organization becomes even stronger by using lean as a strategy for growth: